DarkGuy10/Nukecord/README.md

 **I am not responsible for whatever you use the code for!!!**

+# Discontinuation

+The python code will get discontinued, and remain in the `legacy` branch.

+The entire repo is going to get rewritten using NodeJS and Typescript.

 # Warning!
 Self bots like this break Discord's TOS and hence your account may get **banned**. <br>